-Under planning legislation, Development Plans must include mandatory objectives for the conservation of the natural heritage and for the conservation of European sites and any other sites which may be prescribed.
-There are also discretionary powers to set objectives for the conservation of a variety of other elements of the natural heritage.
+Under planning legislation, it is mandatory for Development Plans to include objectives for the conservation and protection of the environment including, in particular, the archaeological and natural heritage and the conservation and protection of European sites and any other sites which may be prescribed.